 Where the design community meets.

-UX Facilitator Joined almost 3 years ago
+UX Facilitator Joined about 3 years ago

 I've posted on Quora about my whole experience.
 I don't feel much like pasting the whole content here, as it would look awful and tedious.
 Anyways, here it is: What is the best masters program to learn UX or Interaction design?

 I also agree that most of the UX Design courses online are too basic or too expensive, and it's hard to find a balance point for specifics like Human-Computer Interaction or User Research.

 I think you (and anyone with the same question) should try the Interaction Design Foundation (IDF) online UX design courses.
 These are taught by experts, and focus on the real science instead of the trending tools.

 You'll also get an industry-trusted certificate but more importantly, timeless knowledge.

 This is awesome, thanks so much!

 Hey everyone, I thought I'd share this black Friday/Cyber weekend article here.
 Maybe someone finds it useful.
 25% off UX design courses for the next year!

 I believe the best starting point is studying the basic principles of Interaction design, Visual Design, and ultimately, UX.